jopamo/wget/HACKING.md

 This guide is for **agents working on the wget codebase**.
 It explains the **repo layout**, **what you may modify**, and **current architecture**.

-**IMPORTANT STATUS NOTE**: This project is currently in a **transition phase** from synchronous to asynchronous architecture.
-The HACKING.md documentation describes the **target async architecture**, but much of it is **not yet implemented**.
-The current codebase is primarily synchronous with some async DNS components.
+**IMPORTANT STATUS NOTE**: This project uses synchronous I/O architecture with optional asynchronous DNS resolution via c-ares.
+The implementation focuses on reliability and maintainability while providing good performance for typical download scenarios.

 ---